 Live Chat

-Live chat integrations such as with Intercom will easily capture conversation history in your CRM.
-You can always stay on top of customer needs and concerns.
-Plus, you’ll have a log of how you’ve solved past challenges if they crop up again.
+Live chat integrations, such as with Intercom, will easily capture conversation history in your CRM so you can always stay on top of customer needs and concerns.
+Plus, you’ll have a log of how you’ve solved past challenges that can be very helpful if issues pop up again.

 Prospecting Software